+- 4. The EDB and the school sector share the common vision of strengthening school governance and providing quality education service.
 A healthy school governance culture is conducive to reducing misunderstandings and complaints.
 To enhance the efficiency of administrative management in schools and to reduce the administrative workload of teachers, the EDB launched a "Pilot Project on Strengthening Schools' Administration Management" in some public sector schools in the 2012/13 school year.
-At the same time, the EDB launched the "Pilot Project on Enhancement of Complaint Management in Schools" (Pilot Project) from the 2012/13 to 2014/15 school year to help schools establish a fair, just and open system for managing complaints and try out the Enhanced School Complaint Management Arrangements (Enhanced Arrangements).
-In view of the positive evaluation results of the Pilot Project, the EDB announced the full implementation of the Enhanced Arrangements in all public sector and DSS schools by 1 September 2017.
-All non-pilot schools may base on their own situation opt to implement the Enhanced Arrangements on 1 September 2016, 1 January 2017 or 1 September 2017.
+At the same time, the EDB launched the "Pilot Project on Enhancement of Complaint Management in Schools" (Pilot Project) from the 2012/13 to 2014/15 school year to help schools establish a fair, just and open system for managing complaints and try out the Enhanced School Complaint Management Arrangements (Enhanced Arrangements). - 5.
 Under the Enhanced Arrangements, schools should formulate their school-based mechanisms and procedures for handling complaints.
-In view of the positive evaluation results of the Pilot Project, the Enhanced Arrangements is fully implemented in all public sector and Direct Subsidy Scheme schools with effect from 1 September 2017.

-A good communication culture and a sound complaint management system are prerequisites for quality service and governance in the school.
-Hence the school will strengthen communication and maintain a close partnership with its stakeholders.
-The school will also enhance its governance and credibility through the introduction of a school-based mechanism and procedures for the effective handling of public complaints.
+In view of the positive evaluation results of the Pilot Project, the Enhanced Arrangements is fully implemented in all public sector and Direct Subsidy Scheme schools with effect from 1 September 2017. - 6.
+A good communication culture and a sound complaint management system are prerequisites for quality service and governance in schools.
+The EDB believes that the schools will continue to strengthen communication and maintain a close partnership with their stakeholders with a view to further enhancing their school governance and credibility.